wbigger/domato-timer/README.md

 * import the .hex file of this project into PXT (you can find the .hex file in the target directory)
 * create a new project, switch to the javascript editor, than copy-paste the javascript source code.

+## About the name
+Domato is a wordplay between the translation of tomato in turkey (_domates_) and the word tomato itself.
+It is a small contribution to denounce the closure of Wikipedia in Turkey and other censorship actions.

 # PXT version
 This is the about page of the PXT site: